SIMMORSAL/Vextra/ShopPage.md

 - Very Detailed Rich Page that explains how you can build your own pages using RichContent.
 You can check it out at [Vextra.vercel.app/portfolio/rich-content-handbook](https://vextra.vercel.app/portfolio/rich-content-handbook)

-Take this as a base to build your own world.
+Aside from all of this, this website is built upon some of the latest and greatest technologies available in 2022.
+[NextJS](https://nextjs.org/) which is a complete package of everything a website needs to be built, and [Emotion](https://emotion.sh/docs/introduction) which gives you the ability to write and animate your CSS by allowing you to tweak it during runtime directly from javascript.
+Once you understand how this website works, you'll be ready for any design challenges on your way.

+You can also take this as a base to build your own world.
 The experience is curated to feel good on very simple elements.
 It can be a lot better when you add your own conponents to it.